 INX Software will only use or disclose personal information about a person for the primary purpose for which it was collected or for another purpose if:

 Opting out of direct marketing: You may at any stage opt-out of receiving any marketing or promotional communications from INX Software.
-If you wish to opt-out or you do not wish us to use or disclose your personal information for any marketing purposes, please contact our Privacy Officer via the contact details at paragraph 1.2 above.
+If you wish to opt-out or you do not wish us to use or disclose your personal information for any marketing purposes, please contact our Privacy Officer via the contact details below.

 INX Software is committed to ensuring that all the personal information it collects and uses and discloses remains accurate, complete, up to date and relevant and is not misleading.
 INX Software will from time to time request clients and information providers to update relevant personal information and you can contact us at any time to do so.